Bluefin Administrator’s Guide

 Changing the default terminal shell

-Bluefin ships pytxis as the default terminal.
+Bluefin ships Ptyxis as the default terminal.
 It shows up as Terminal in the menu.
 It is strongly recommended that you change your shell via the terminal emulator instead of system-wide.
 Click on the Terminal settings and edit your profile:

 Then select “Use Custom Command” and then add the shell you want to use. /usr/bin/fish and /usr/bin/zsh are both included on the image: